 Light and medium crude oil reserves/resources disclosed in this presentation include solution gas and other by-products.
-2P reserves" means IPC's gross proved plus probable reserves are those reserves that the actual remaining quantities recovered will exceed the estimated proved reserves.
-"Probable reserves that are less certain to be recovered than proved reserves.
+2P reserves" means IPC's gross proved plus probable reserves.
+"Proved reserves" are those reserves that can be estimated with a high degree of certainty to be recoverable.
+It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves.
+"Probable reserves" are those additional reserves that are less certain to be recovered than proved reserves.
 It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves.

-Contingent resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
+Contingent resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology under development, but which are not currently considered to be commercially recoverable from known accumulations using established technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
 Contingencies are conditions that must be satisfied for a portion of contingent resources to be classified as reserves that are: (a) specific to the project being evaluated; and (b) expected to be resolved within a reasonable timeframe.
 Contingencies may include factors such as economic, legal, environmental, political, and regulatory matters, or a lack of markets.
-It is also appropriate to classify as contingent resources the estimated discovered recoverable quantities associated with a project in the early evaluation stage.
-Contingent resources are further classified in accordance with the level of certainty associated with the estimates and may be sub-classified based on a project maturity and/or characterized by their economic status.
+It is also appropriate to classified to classified based on a project maturity and/or characterized by their economic status.

 There are three classifications of contingent resources: low estimate, best estimate and high estimate.
 Best estimate is a classification of estimated resources described in the COGE Handbook as being considered to be the best estimate of the quantity that will be actually recovered.
 It is equally likely that the actual remaining quantities recovered will be greater or less than the best estimate.
+If probabilistic methods are used, there should be at least a 50% probability that the quantities actually recovered will equal or exceed the best estimate.

 Contingent resources are further classified based on project maturity.
-The project maturity subclasses include development on hold, development unclarified and development not viable.
-All of the Corporation's contingent resources are classified as development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development and has been assigned a lower chance of development until contingencies can be clearly defined.
+The project maturity subclasses include development pending, development unclarified and development not viable.
+All of the Corporation's contingent resources are classified as development unclarified.
+Development unclarified is defined as a contingent resource that requires further appraisal to clarify the potential for development and has been assigned a lower chance of development until contingencies can be clearly defined.
 Chance of development is the probability of a project being commercially viable.
-Of the Corporation's 63.4 MMboe are light and medium crude oil, 7.4 MMboe are heavy crude oil and 38.6 MMboe are conventional natural gas.
+Of the Corporation's 63.4 MMboe best estimate contingent resources (unrisked), 17.4 MMboe are light and medium crude oil, 7.4 MMboe are heavy crude oil and 38.6 MMboe are conventional natural gas.